JuliaEnergy/PowerDynamicsExamples/README.md

 More information will be coming soon.
 For now, we have to ask you to check out the docs and try to understand the examples yourself

 Please note: each example has its own folder and needs to be treated as an independent project.
-You can check out the examples in an online simulation environment by going to the example directory and "launch binderhub".
+You can check out the examples in an online simulation environment by going to the example directory and "launch binder".